firdanrastama/Data-Analysis-Project--SQL/README.md

 - In 2017 customers that given a perfecet rating up to 60%
 - In 2018 ustomers that given a perfecet rating up to 59%

-There is a increase number by 1% from 2016 to 2017 and decreasing number from 2017 to 2018 by 1%
+There is an increase number by 1% from 2016 to 2017 and decreasing number from 2017 to 2018 by 1%